OpenDUNE/OpenDUNE/README.txt

 Installation & Running
 ----------------------
 Extract OpenDUNE.
-Copy the original Dune2 1.07eu data files (including dune2.exe) to data/.
+Copy the original Dune2 1.07 data files (including dune2.exe) to data/.
 All filenames should be lowercase for case-sensitive file systems (Linux, MacOSX).
+ All three existing versions of the Dune 1.07 data files (eu, hs and us) will work, but only with the eu/hs data files the French language will work, and only with the eu data files the German language will work.
 Start 'opendune'.